 Garrett holds degrees from the University of Florida Levin College of Law, the University of Alabama School of Law, and Auburn University.
 He is a member of both the Georgia and Alabama bar associations and is a recognized speaker at state and national tax forums and conferences.

 Curtis Stewart, who shares the post of Deputy Commissioner of Revenue, is a certified public accountant and brings to his new assignment 11 years of combined experience in the private sector as a sole practitioner in the Atlanta, Georgia, area and as a former audit and tax manager with KPMG accounting firm.
 Stewart began his career with the ADOR in 1991, and since that time has held management positions within the department in various tax administration areas, including regulatory licenses, severance, tobacco, fuel, sales and use taxes.
-Mr. Stewart has served as director of the department's Tax Policy and Research Division since 2008.
+Mr. Stewart served as director of the department's Tax Policy and Research Division from 2008 to 2012.